Skip to content

 Step 4 - Action

 Pupils prepare and perform their action.
-As a teacher, you can take a mainly supportive role in this.
+As a teacher, you can take a supportive role in this.

 Step 5 - Reflection